cdl-geneseo/geneseo-dictionary/B/Brushed.md

 # Brushed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brushed

 Created by  Josephine Hastings, last modified on May 04, 2023

 Verb: (br-uh-sh-d) If someone opens a SnapChat or text message and does not respond.
 Ex: &quot;Jimmy brushed me!&quot; &quot;That's so rude!
 The least he could do is respond!&quot;Also associated/has the same meaning as 'ghosted' and 'left on read'.85.7% of students have heard of this word or used it before, but 100% of the students from around Rochester say they use this at least once a week.
 (Hastings, A-F, 2023)